Samuel Bronston: 1937–1945: Early Hollywood years

-1945–1954: Intermediate years
+1946–1954: Intermediate years

+In March 1946, Bronston announced he would produce a biographical film of John Paul Jones.
+He stated he had wanted to commence filming during the summer with the cooperation of the United States Navy.
+A month later, Bronston offered the project to Warner Bros.
+Pictures.
+However, the project was dropped due to the needed expenses and lengthy screen time necessary to cover the subject adequately.

-Bronston left Hollywood but nevertheless wanted to produce more films.
-During the late 1940s, he became the official photographer of the Vatican.
+Bronston left Hollywood but wanted to produce more films.
+In 1949, he became the official photographer of the Vatican.
 There, he heard the Knights of Columbus were planning an ambitious project to photograph the Vatican into a thirty-part film series.
-He took up the offer, and was given unprecedented access into the Vatican archives.
-He produced a total of 26 documentaries, on behalf of the Chancellery of the Vatican.
+He accepted the offer and was given unprecedented access to the Vatican's archives.
+He produced at least 26 documentaries on behalf of the Chancellery of the Vatican.
 Bob Considine served as the narrator for these documentaries.
 However, the intense heat generated from the high-key lighting caused a minor fire in the chapel, and relations between Bronston and the Vatican soured not long after.

-By March 1950, after fifteen months of filming, Variety reported Bronston had returned to the United States, intending to sell his documentaries for theatrical distribution.
-He also had pictures of the Vatican published in Life magazine.
+A year later, in 1950, Variety reported Bronston had returned to the United States, having spent 15 months filming inside the Vatican.
+Bronston, who had been the production chief of All-Nations Television Corp., intended to release his documentary as a series of shorts for theatrical distribution.
+He also sought to publish pictures of the Vatican in Life magazine.